 According to Credit Karma, your credit utilization has a high impact.
 Your credit utilization is the percentage of your limits that is currently owed to the card company.

 Thus, if you owe against a significant portion of your total credit, that will undoubtedly drop your credit score.
 As a result, it will be much more difficult for you to be approved for a loan for a house, a car, or whatever you may need.

-Hopefully you are starting to see why this is such a problem.
-Indeed, those who are impoverished are much more susceptible to falling victim to the viscous cycle that credit cards can create.
+Are you are starting to see why this is such a problem?
+Indeed, those who are impoverished are much more susceptible to falling victim to the vicious cycle that credit cards can create.

 So, what can you do about it?